Request A Mission

 and click on “FUNERAL REQUEST” to select a funeral mission or “MEMORIAL MISSION” for a HOTH mission.
 These forms gives us the majority of information we need to start working on the request.
 Once submitted, it goes immediately to the appropriate person.
 You may also email or call the Veteran Liaison or HOTH director directly.

 What happens after a mission is requested?
-Our Veteran Liaison or HOTH director will gather additional information by contacting the family and/or the funeral home.
+Our Veteran Liaison or HOTH director will gather additional information by contacting the submitter and/or the funeral home.
 They send a request to the Region SRC for an RCIC (Ride Captain in Charge).
 They determine times and places, write and send a post to National PGR, post the mission on our state website and Facebook, and send an email notification to the appropriate regions.
 These folks do great work.

 What is the RCIC?
 This is the Ride Captain Charge for a mission.
 These are members who have volunteered to step up and are trained to lead the mission.
 At the mission, the RCIC is in charge, regardless of the rank of others attending.